 I last visited Vung Tau around 12 years ago and promised to myself at that time that I’d had enough of it.
 To my memory, Vung Tau’s beaches were hideous, overcrowded and dirty.
-Services there, albeit diverse, were considered by many as daylight robbery.
-Of all the times I visited Vung Tau in the past, I also could not recall any particular attraction that the city had to offer.
-Therefore, despite its proximity to Saigon, I for a long time thought Vung Tau would not be worth a visit.
+Services there, albeit diverse, were mostly daylight robbery.
+Of all the times I visited Vung Tau in the past, I could not recall any particular attraction that the city had to offer.
+Therefore, despite its proximity to Saigon, for a long time I’d thought Vung Tau would not be worth a visit.

 So when my Mum and 3 of her friends (all of whom were in their 60s) made plan for a weekend trip to Vung Tau and asked me to join, I said yes right away.
 I wanted to see how different the new Vung Tau would be, compared to my own experiences with it 12 years ago.
 Thank God, that Vung Tau trip didn’t let me down.
 I then also realised that there were some myths of Vung Tau that I should debunk.

-Myth 1: Vung Tau’s beaches are hideous and dirty
+Myth 1: Vung Tau’s beaches are unattractive and dirty

 In the past, Vung Tau’s beaches were filled with trash.
 People ate on the beaches and littered right there.
 At the same time, the large number of visitors from Saigon and nearby provinces used to challenge the city’s capacity for hosting tourists.
 Demands for tourist services went up, making it quite difficult to book hotel rooms, hire deckchairs on the beach or find some peace and tranquility here.

 Well, it’s 2017 now and everything has changed completely.
 The beaches appear much cleaner than they were in the past, with cleaning staff frequently walking around to pick up litter.
 It was a bit crowded on the weekend when we stayed in Vung Tau, but still much less crowded than I remembered it used to be.
-The water was certainly not as crystal clear as Nha Trang’s or Phu Quoc’s, but felt clean enough for us to jump into.
-And if you love waves, you’ll love these beaches in Vung Tau, too!
+The water was certainly not as crystal clear as Nha Trang’s or Phu Quoc’s, but felt clean enough for us to swim in.
+And if you love big waves, you’ll love these beaches in Vung Tau, too!